zufran123/loan-default-analysis/README.md

 Note: In future versions, advanced techniques such as SMOTE (Synthetic Minority Oversampling) or cost-sensitive learning could be introduced.

 🚀 Future Improvements
--> Integrate SHAP or LIME for model interpretability and feature attribution.
+-> Improve model with SHAP/LIME for interpretability and hyperparameter tuning (GridSearchCV/Optuna)

--> Add a live database backend (e.g., SQLite, Firebase, or PostgreSQL) to log all predictions.

--> Incorporate email integration to send PDF reports directly to applicants.

--> Add user authentication for secure multi-user access.
+-> Extend system with database logging, email report delivery, and user authentication

--> Expand model training with hyperparameter tuning using GridSearchCV or Optuna.

--> Add Streamlit Cloud multi-page structure (sidebar navigation).
+-> Upgrade app with a multi-page Streamlit Cloud structure and sidebar navigation

 ---